OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Home Loan Interest Deductions: Section 24, 80EE, and 80EEA Explained

-India offers multiple deductions on home loan interest payments to encourage home ownership.
-For a self-occupied property, the primary deduction is under Section 24(b), which allows up to Rs 2,00,000 per year.
-Additionally, first-time home buyers may qualify for further deductions under Section 80EE (up to Rs 50,000) and Section 80EEA (up to Rs 1,50,000), potentially raising the total interest deduction to Rs 3,50,000 or even Rs 4,00,000 in the most favourable case.
-These sections have specific eligibility conditions that must be met.
+India offers multiple layers of income tax deductions on home loan interest payments, reflecting the government's long-standing policy of encouraging home ownership.
+For a self-occupied property, the base deduction is under Section 24(b) — up to Rs 2,00,000 per year on interest.
+Two additional provisions — Section 80EE (for a specific window of loans sanctioned in FY 2016-17) and Section 80EEA (for affordable housing loans sanctioned FY 2019-22) — provide further relief for first-time home buyers, potentially raising the total annual interest deduction to Rs 3,50,000 or even Rs 4,00,000 in the most favourable scenario.

 Section 80EEA: Additional Rs 1.5 Lakh for Affordable Housing